vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/configuration-parameters.md

 ### cluster_docker_credentials
 This parameter specifies a dictionary of Docker credentials to pass.

-- If unset, the default is an empty credentials file is placed in the `/etc/mesosphere/docker_credentials` during DC/OS install.
-You can then use sysadmin scripts to edit the file and do a `systemctl restart dcos-mesos-slave` or `systemctl restart dcos-mesos-slave-public`.
+- If unset, a default empty credentials file is created at `/etc/mesosphere/docker_credentials` during DC/OS install.
+A sysadmin can change credentials as needed.
+A `systemctl restart dcos-mesos-slave` or `systemctl restart dcos-mesos-slave-public` is required for changes to take effect.
-- You can also set as the `--docker_config` JSON [format](http://mesos.apache.org/documentation/latest/configuration/).
-In the `config.yaml` file you can write YAML and it will automatically be mapped to the JSON format for you.
+- You can also specify by using the `--docker_config` JSON [format](http://mesos.apache.org/documentation/latest/configuration/).
+You can write as YAML in the `config.yaml` file and it will automatically be mapped to the JSON format for you.
 This will store the Docker credentials in the same location as the DC/OS internal configuration (`/opt/mesosphere`).
 If you need to update or change the configuration, you will have to create a new DC/OS internal configuration.

 You can use the following options to further configure the Docker credentials:

 *  **cluster_docker_credentials_dcos_owned** This parameter specifies whether to store the credentials file in `/opt/mesosphere` or `/etc/mesosphere/docker_credentials`.
+A sysadmin cannot edit `/opt/mesosphere` directly.

     *  `cluster_docker_credentials_dcos_owned: 'true'` The credentials file is stored in `/opt/mesosphere`.

         *  **cluster_docker_credentials_write_to_etc** This parameter specifies whether to write a cluster credentials file.

-            *  `cluster_docker_credentials_write_to_etc: 'true'` Do not write a credentials file.
+            *  `cluster_docker_credentials_write_to_etc: 'true'` Write a credentials file.
 This can be useful if overwriting your credentials file will cause problems (e.g. if it is part of a machine image or AMI).
 This is the default value.
-            *  `cluster_docker_credentials_write_to_etc: 'false'` Write a credentials file.
+            *  `cluster_docker_credentials_write_to_etc: 'false'` Do not write a credentials file.

     *  `cluster_docker_credentials_dcos_owned: 'false'` The credentials file is stored in `/etc/mesosphere/docker_credentials`.

 *  **cluster_docker_credentials_enabled** This parameter specifies whether to pass the Mesos `--docker_config` option to Mesos.

     *  `cluster_docker_credentials_enabled: 'true'` Pass the Mesos `--docker_config` option to Mesos.
+It will point to a file that contains the provided `cluster_docker_credentials` data.
     *  `cluster_docker_credentials_enabled: 'false'` Do not pass the Mesos `--docker_config` option to Mesos.

 For more information, see the [examples](#docker-credentials).